thepeaklab/tpl-table/README.md

 ## Features
 - Order by => out of the scope of this component?
-- Automatic set loading => out of the scope of this component?
 - Reset search button
 - Do search button
 - Custom classes: for example custom select class